upyog/UPYOG/municipal-services/tl-services/LOCALSETUP.md

 # Local Setup

-To setup the tl-services in your local system, clone the [Muncipal Service repository](https://github.com/egovernments/municipal-services).
+To setup the Trade License Service (tl-services) in your local system, clone the [UPYOG Repository](https://github.com/upyog/UPYOG) and navigate to the municipal-services.

 ## Dependencies